-Also known as canker sores, they tend to be small and can often be quite uncomfortable.
-Understanding what causes mouth sores from your braces and knowing how to prevent them will help keep you happy and pain-free until your braces are ready to come off.
+Understanding what causes mouth sores from braces, and knowing how to prevent them will help keep you happy and pain-free until your braces are ready to come off.
+Here’s a comprehensive guide by our team of orthodontic specialists.

-When you first start wearing braces, canker sores can be attributed to the new irritation due to the friction of your braces rubbing against the inside of your lips and cheeks.
-Sometimes this small irritation is all it takes for braces to cause mouth sores.
+Mouth sores from braces or “canker sores”, tend to be small and uncomfortable.
+They can be attributed to the new irritation due to the friction of your braces rubbing against the inside of your lips and cheeks.
 As your mouth becomes more acclimated to your braces, the sores typically will appear less frequently or stop appearing altogether.
+They generally heal within two weeks.

 There are a few different types of braces, depending on which type you have, the sores may not be related to your braces at all!
-If your orthodontist agrees that your braces may be triggering mouth sores, it’s likely they will recommend one of the two solutions here:
+If your orthodontist agrees that your braces may be triggering mouth sores, it’s likely they will recommend one of the solutions here (these are also the solutions we recommend to our patients!):

 Orthodontic Wax